FUEL4Design: Future Education and Literacy for Designers

 The project will develop the following Intellectual Outputs:

-The project team will deliver two short term design teacher training events and two intensive study programmes with Master’s and PhD students to test and circulate the project inputs and their outputs, along with two transnational ‘multiplier event’s for futurists and design educators and professionals.
+The project team will deliver 2 short term design teacher training events and two intensive study programmes with Master’s and PhD students to test and circulate the project inputs and their outputs, along with two transnational ‘multiplier event’s for futurists and design educators and professionals.

 A key impact will be connecting Design Education, Futures Studies, professions, organisations and future-oriented HEIs.
 The project will link to Erasmus and Design Education networks to multiply impact, from local to top European levels and to professional bodies and public dissemination avenues to maximise reach and uptake.
 Finally, it aim position findings into key education policy and strategy actions and UN sustainability goals and related social innovation programmes.